Ferrofluid mirror: Astronomy

 Ferrofluid mirror telescopes have been built to obtain astronomical data and used to take images of deep space; subjects for research include exoplanets.
 The main challenge astronomers and scientists face is image distortions due to wavefront errors caused by the atmosphere.
 The solution to this problem is to create mirrors with controllable surface shapes, known as deformable mirrors.
 Ferrofluid mirrors are used as deformable mirrors because when ferrofluids are exposed to a magnetic field, the liquid forms a shape to minimize the energy of the system which involves magnetic, gravitational, and surface tension forces of the liquid.

 Ophthalmology

-While ferrofluid mirrors are widely used in telescopes, ferrofluid mirrors can also be applied in the field of visual science.
-Human eyes suffers from many optical imperfections.
+While ferrofluid mirrors are widely used in telescopes, ferrofluid mirrors might also be applied in the field of visual science.
+Human eyes suffer from many optical imperfections.
 Ophthalmologists look into the eyes to detect and diagnose diseases by examining the retina.
 Ferrofluid mirrors could be rapidly adjusted to compensate for the large distortions in diseased eyes during eye exams or treatments.
-They can generate surfaces having complex shapes thus can be used to determine the shape of the lens of the human eyes, the crystalline lens.
-This allows the measurement of high-order aberrations of the crystalline lens so that they can be corrected with the appropriate medical procedures.
-The magnetically shaped reference surface can further be used to verify the correction made to the lens of the eye before, during or after the procedures.
+They can generate surfaces having complex shapes, and thus can be used to determine the shape of the lens of the human eye, the crystalline lens.
+This may allow the measurement of high-order aberrations of the crystalline lens so that they can be corrected with appropriate medical procedures.
+The magnetically shaped reference surface would further be used to verify the correction made to the lens of the eye before, during or after the procedures.